Phabrico/Phabrico/docs/03-Projects/README.md

 # Project configuration

- The *Projects* screen displays a list of projects known in Phabricator:
+ The *Projects* screen displays a list of projects known in Phabricator:<br />
 ![image-20210411201030515](projects-01.png) <br /> The list of projects can be filtered by entering text in the filter field on top.

 ## Synchronization configuration